Languages of the Roman Empire: African provinces

-In the provinces of Africa westwards of Cyrenaica (a region colonised by Greeks since the 7th century BC), the people of Carthage and other Phoenician colonies spoke and wrote Punic, with Latin common in urban centers.
+In the provinces of Africa westwards of Cyrenaica (a region colonized by Greeks since the 7th century BC), the people of Carthage and other Phoenician colonies spoke and wrote Punic, with Latin common in urban centers.
 Other Roman Africans spoke Afroasiatic languages (Libyan, Numidian), debatably early versions of Berber.

 Punic was used for legends on coins during the time of Tiberius (1st century AD), and Punic inscriptions appear on public buildings into the 2nd century, some bilingual with Latin.
 Inscriptions might also be trilingual: one pertaining to Imperial cult presents "the official Latin, the local Punic, and the Greek of passing traders and an educated or cosmopolitan elite".

 Inscriptions in Libyan use a script similar to tifinagh, usually written vertically from the bottom up.
 The 23 characters are "of a rather rigid geometric form".
 Bilingual examples are found with either Punic or Latin, and indicate that some people who could write these languages could also at least transliterate their names into the Libyan script.
 Although Libyan inscriptions are concentrated southeast of Hippo, near the present-day Algerian-Tunisia border, their distribution overall suggests that knowledge of the language was not confined to isolated communities.

+Latin loanwords point to the effects of language leveling on Proto-Berber in the first and second centuries.
+Regional developments in technologies such as ploughing and the use of the camel as a pack animal were accelerated by North Africa's role in the Roman imperial trading network, and words from Latin or other languages of the empire replaced local terms or were introduced locally through cross-border exchange.

 Notable writers of Latin from Africa during the Imperial period include the novelist Apuleius, and the Church Fathers Tertullian and Augustine.
 Latin-speaking communities remained in North Africa, particularly around Carthage, during the period of the Vandal Kingdom (435–534), but died out by the late 7th century, with the Arab conquest.

-Roger Blench (2018) suggests that although Berber had split off from Afroasiatic several thousand years ago, Proto-Berber itself can only be reconstructed to a period as late as 200 CE, with modern-day Berber languages displaying low internal diversity.
-The presence of Punic borrowings in Proto-Berber points to the diversification of modern Berber language varieties subsequent to the fall of Carthage in 146 B.C.; only Guanche and Zenaga lack Punic loanwords.
-Additionally, Latin loanwords in Proto-Berber point to the breakup of Proto-Berber between 0-200 A.D.
-During the time of the Roman Empire, Roman innovations such as the ox-plough, camel, and orchard management were adopted by Berber communities along the limes, or borders of the Roman Empire, resulting in a new trading culture involving the use of a lingua franca which became Proto-Berber.